bramvandijk88/xenoseq/README.md

 # Xenoseq
-Pipeline to compare multiple short-read libraries, and assemble contigs that only occur in one library.
+Simple metagenomic pipeline to compare multiple short-read libraries, and assemble contigs that only occur in one library.

 ## Overview
 Xenoseq is pipeline of (meta)genomic tools to extract